retaildevcrews/codespaces-images/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

+## Fork this repo

+- Fork the repo and use the fork for the following steps

 ## Open with Codespaces

-- Click the `Code` button on this repo
+- Click the `Code` button on the forked repo
 - Click `Open with Codespaces`
 - Click `New Codespace`